10 Best Interactive Full-Motion Video (FMV) Games

 Developer: Advanced Microcomputer Systems

-It has a linear storyline and is without multiple endings—unless the multiple death sequences were to be counted.
-Unlike other games, where one has full control over the player character, Dragon’s Lair is driven by quick time events.
 It’s a feature in games that is still commonly implemented today, where players must react quickly to on-screen prompts.
-For example, an arrow or symbol on the screen would flash, and individuals must complete the action in the limited time allocated.
-In this game particularly, failure of quick time events meant death.
+For example, an arrow or symbol on the screen would flash, and individuals must complete the action within the limited time allocated.
+In this interactive movie, particularly, failure of quick time events meant death.

-2. Time Gal
+2. Time Gal (1985)

 Initial release date: 1985